-Corporate income tax returns for C corporations are due no later than the fifteenth day of the third month following the close of the taxable year.
+Corporate income tax returns for C corporations are due no later than the fifteenth day of the fourth month following the close of the taxable year.
 C corporations should file Form

 NOTE: Taxpayers filing a federal 1120-F, 1120-H, 1120-POL, 1120-REIT, or similar variation of federal Form 1120 should file